pymc-devs/pytensor/doc/extending/pipeline.rst

 extracted from the :class:`Mode`.
 It is then called with the :class:`FunctionGraph` as argument to produce a ``thunk``, which is a function with no arguments that returns nothing.
-Along with the thunk, one list of input containers (a :class:`aesara.link.basic.Container` is a sort of object that wraps another and does type casting) and one list of output containers are produced, corresponding to the input and output :class:`Variable`\s as well as the updates defined for the inputs when applicable.
+Along with the thunk, one list of input containers (a :class:`pytensor.link.basic.Container` is a sort of object that wraps another and does type casting) and one list of output containers are produced, corresponding to the input and output :class:`Variable`\s as well as the updates defined for the inputs when applicable.
 To perform the computations,